-The temperatures, densities, energies, etc., are obtained from the positions and velocities of the particles in the first nucleating cluster.
+The temperatures, densities, energies, etc. are obtained from the positions and velocities of the particles in the first nucleating cluster.
 But there is a practical problem.
-The nucleation is a stochastic and chaotic process, and it is not possible to determine in advance which of the small clusters in the supersaturated gas begin to nucleate.
-In practice, it requires a very complicated and extensive record of clusters, if one, in this way shall identify the nucleating clusters from the birth to when they reach the size of the critical nucleus.
+The nucleation is a stochastic and chaotic process, and it is not possible to determine in advance which of the small clusters in the supersaturated gas which begin to nucleate.
+In practice it requires a very complicated and extensive record of clusters, if one, in this way shall identify the nucleating clusters from the birth to when they reach the size of the critical nucleus.
 We have overcome this problem by only recording the properties of the biggest cluster each time step.
 The biggest cluster is the first to overcome the nucleating energy barrier.
-But although the nucleation is a rare event, this can, however, lead to errors if the recorded start of the growth of the biggest cluster is for another cluster than a cluster which shortly after overhauls and nucleates.
-This event, which happens in a few cases, is, however, easily identified from a jump in the recorded position of the center of mass of the biggest cluster during the nucleation, which indicates that the record of size and data is shifted to another cluster.
+But although the nucleation is a rare event this can, however, lead to errors if the recorded start of the growth of the biggest cluster is for another cluster than a cluster which shortly after overhauls and nucleates.
+This event, which happens in a few cases is, however, easily identified from a jump in the recorded position of the center of mass of the biggest cluster cluster.
 The simulation is then rejected, and a new independent nucleation is performed.
 By this procedure we obtain the complete data for the first nucleating cluster in the system.
 The instant temperature, T(t), of the nucleating cluster is determined in the usual way from the kinetic energy, $E{kin}(t)$, of the particles in the cluster at time t as $T(t) = 2/3E{kin}(t)$.
-(For a determination and discussion of the temperature in small clusters and in a non-equilibrium system, see Refs.
-20 and 21.)
+(For a determination and discussion of the temperature in small clusters and in a nonequilibrium system see [20], [21].)
 The density at the center of a cluster is determined indirectly from the coordination number of the particle closest to the centre of mass of the cluster.
-In the LJ system with spherical symmetrical potentials, the mean coordination number of particles within a given distance gives a precise measure of the mean density in the uniform fluid.
-The question is as follows: when is the density of the corresponding liquid established at the center of the nucleating cluster?
-The present simulations are performed for densities along the isotherm T = 0.80, where the corresponding liquid density is $\rho_l = 0.787^{23}$ and where bulk liquid particles with a sphere with $r_c = 1.4$ have a mean coordination $n{coor.no}(l) = 9.71$ and a mean potential energy u = -5.448.
-The data for the corresponding gas with density $\rho_g = 0.00693$ are $n{coor.no}(g) = 0.13$ and u = -0.074.
+In the LJ system with spherical symmetrical potentials the mean coordination number of particles within a given distance gives a precise measure of the mean density in the uniform fluid.
+The question is: when is the density of the corresponding liquid established at the center of the nucleating cluster?
+The present simulations are performed for densities along the isotherm T = 0.80, where the corresponding liquid density is $\rho_l = 0.7367$ [24] and where bulk liquid particles with a sphere with $r_c = 1.4$ have a mean coordination $n{coor.no}(l) = 9.02$ and a mean potential energy u = -5.116.
+The data for the corresponding gas with density $\rho_g = 0.0174$ are $n{coor.no}(g) = 0.33$ and u = -0.186.